 This recipe comes from South Africa and was made by the pioneers.
-Oxtail is deliciously tender and with the addition of bacon and red wine is a rich stew.
+Oxtail is deliciously tender and with the addition of bacon is a rich stew.
 Serve with rice or cornmeal mush.

 Traditionally made in a potjie – a three-legged pot that stands over a fire, like the Moroccan tagine, the word ‘potjie’ stands for both the meal and the container.
-See how to make oxtail and red wine potjie here.
+See how to make oxtail potjie here.

 15. Fish on a Stick

 It beats doing the fish whole on a grid.
 With some added spice you’re set for a great meal in the outdoors, pioneer style.